Month of Protest: October

 Jabaliya – David Rovics

 The veteran singer-songwriter and activist continues to be prolific.
-Along with regularly posting new songs online, he just released his third album of the year.
-Like his previous two albums, it heavily focuses on the genocide in Gaza, but it explores other concerns as well.
+Along with regularly posting new songs online, he just released his fourth album of the year.
+Like his previous three albums, it heavily focuses on the genocide in Gaza, but it explores other concerns as well.
 The includes tunes such as “Ballad of Donald and Kamala (When It Comes to Israel)” and “Jill Stein” which are critical of the two-party system where citizens are derided for voting third party.

 Möbius Strip Mall – Rent Strike